 Rather than focusing on your company’s total sales, however, my thinking of Growing Your Business! relates to what I (and, perhaps, you) do personally to impact sales and other important aspects of our businesses.
 Depending on your business those impacts may be direct or they might be indirect.

 I’ve learned one thing in my personal life.
 It is far too easy to ignore the indirect things that I can do to influence future sales.
 This is because there is no direct impact!
 But are indirect activities important?
 Of course.
 Over time, they may be more important than direct efforts if they build the future momentum of a business.
 For many business owners, indirect activities likely provide the greatest portion of their impacts on their businesses.

 So Mark suggests that we set up benchmarks for what we need to do personally for our businesses and then, personally for ourselves.
 The book suggests developing one or two benchmarks that relate to the following activities:

 Then he suggests considering those benchmarks on a daily and monthly basis.
-Otherwise they are no better than typical New Years’ Resolutions, most of which fall by the wayside for many of us long before January is over each year.
+Otherwise, they are no better than typical New Years’ Resolutions, most of which fall by the wayside for many of us long before January is over each year.
 If you miss an activity one day, it is easy to recognize that and to be sure to do it the next.
 You can check out this ClickFunnels marketing here if you have any shortcomings when it comes to marketing.
 You can also rely on a company which has an impressive digital marketing portfolio.